bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

   simple multiplayer browser pong game in less than 30 minutes.
 Originally uploaded as a Hack Club Workshop.
 ---
-In this tutorial, I will explain the basics of creating a multiplayer browser game with the JS framework [Colyseus.js](https://docs.colyseus.io/).
+In this tutorial, I will explain the basics of creating a multiplayer browser pong game with the JS framework [Colyseus.js](https://docs.colyseus.io/).

 ## How it works